Q) I have some questions about marriage and divorce law in Korea regarding two non-Koreans living in Korea. Can they divorce and re-marry in Korea?

 If you have any question about foreign couple’s divorce and marriage in Korea, please visit our Legal Consultation center or send your inquiry by clicking here.
 Our Korean licensed lawyer will answer your inquiry.

-Also you can find a stack of legal information and articles on Korean family law, written by a Korean licensed lawyer, by clicking here.
+Also you can find a stack of legal information and articles on Korean divorce law, written by a Korean qualified lawyer, by clicking here.

 © 2010 Chung & Partners, a Korean Law Firm.
 All rights reserved.